razshare/frizzante-docs/docs/pages.md

 !!! example
 	A view located at `lib/components/views/about/Me.svelte` will be identified by `about.Me`.

-After you've created your view, you can create a page with `f.ServerWithPageBuilder()`
+After you've created your view, you can add a page to the server with `f.ServerWithPageBuilder()` in your `main.go` file.

 ```go
 package main